len-sla/other/README.md

-then cchecking what kind of pip packages are installed
+then checking what kind of pip packages are installed

 ```
 pip list